If you have landed on this page then it is likely you wanted to learn more about the difficulty rating of the trek you were going to book.

 - Climatic Conditions:

-Caveat - The rating scale below has considered the typical climatic conditions during the typical season of a trek.
-The climatic conditions in the high altitude regions are very volatile and drastic change in the parameters listed above can seriously affect a trek’s rating.
+Disclaimer - The rating scale has considered typical climatic conditions prevalent during a typical trekking season.
+Since the weather and climate in the high altitude regions are volatile, drastic changes in the parameters listed above can affect a trek’s rating.

 |Activity Name||No.of Days||Typical Season||Max.
 Altitude(M)||Grade||Grade Classification|